KnownStormChaser/master-weather-model-list/models/nwp_models/regional/norway/arome-arctic.md

 # AROME-Arctic

 ## What this model is
-A high-resolution regional weather forecast model designed to predict weather conditions over Arctic regions, including temperature, wind, precipitation, and pressure.
+AROME-Arctic is a **high-resolution, convection-permitting regional deterministic numerical weather prediction (NWP) model** operated by the Norwegian Meteorological Institute (MET Norway).

-It is optimized for polar environments and high-latitude weather phenomena.
+It is specifically designed for **high-latitude and polar environments**, with improved representation of Arctic boundary layers, sea ice interaction, and mesoscale weather systems such as polar lows.

 ---

 ## Who runs it
-- **Organization:** : MET Norway
+- **Organization:** Norwegian Meteorological Institute (MET Norway)
 - **Country / region:** Norway

 ---

 ## What area it covers
-- **Coverage:** Svalbard and surrounding Arctic regions
+- **Coverage:** Arctic regions, including Svalbard, surrounding Arctic Ocean areas, the Barents Sea, and nearby land and marine regions

 ---

 ## Basic details
-- **Model type:** Regional (AROME-based)
+- **Model type:** Regional deterministic NWP (convection-permitting)
+- **Model system:** AROME
-- **Typical resolution:** ~2.5 km
+- **Horizontal resolution:** ~2.5 km
+- **Vertical levels:** 65
-- **Forecast length:** Up to ~66 hours
+- **Forecast length:** Up to 48 hours
-- **Update frequency:** 4× daily
+- **Update frequency:** 8× daily (every 3 hours)

+---

+## What it provides
+Deterministic high-resolution forecasts of:
+- temperature
+- wind
+- precipitation
+- pressure
+- humidity
+- cloud and hydrometeor fields

+The model is optimized for:
+- polar boundary layer processes
+- sea ice and cold-surface interactions
+- strong winds and polar low development

 ---